jbdelhommeau/git-convention/README.md

 To propose a new modification on a convention repository it's necessary to follow this process:

 - clone repository on local
-- create a new branch prefixed by *-proposal
+- create a new branch suffixed by *-proposal
 - push new branch with some good stuff
 - create a pull request with github interface
 - wait for votes